 Another fun activity is waterfall chasing.
 There are innumerable waterfalls in the Great Smoky Mountains National Park.
 Some are just a short walk off a roadway, and others are deep in woods down hard to find trails.
 The waterfalls in the park are simply stunning.

-A visit to the Great Smoky Mountains National Park is a time to delve deep into nature and refresh your spirit with the beauty of these mountains.
+A visit to the Great Smoky Mountains National Park, one of the most beautiful places to go on East Coast, is a time to delve deep into nature and refresh your spirit with the beauty of these mountains.

 By Karen from Somewhere Down South

 Recommended Accommodation: Fairfield Inn & Suites by Marriott Gatlinburg Downtown | Sidney James Mountain Lodge

 Hawaii is one of the best places to visit in the USA.
 It’s got the perfect climate, amazing landscapes and friendly locals.
 While you can be pretty happy visiting any of the Hawaiin Islands you should put Oahu to the top of your list.
 It is slightly less touristy than some of the other islands, especially if you stay on the North Shore, and it has some of the most ruggedly beautiful scenery.

 The North Shore is a mecca for surfers, and you’ll notice the laid-back surf vibes as soon as you arrive.
 The pace of life doesn’t move too quickly up there, which is a great way to live.
 One of the main attractions on the island of Oahu is Kualoa Regional Park, where the original Jurassic Park was filmed.

 You can go on a quad tour through the park or simply enjoy the views from a distance at the beach on the north end of Kaneohe Bay.
 The mountains here are formed into deep ridges covered in tropical greenery that truly gives off the Jurassic Park feel.
 From the beach, you’ll also get a cool view out over the water towards Mokoli’i island.